 A wine-forward eatery that puts the vino on center stage, Corkbuzz is an ideal date night destination for the sweet sommelier in your life.
-With Chelsea and Union square locations, you can sample tasting flights and chow down on cheese wherever you are.
+With Chelsea and Union Square locations, you can sample tasting flights and chow down on cheese wherever you are.

 Craving just a snack?
-Try their chicken liver mousse with bacon onion jam.
+Try their chicken liver mousse with bacon and onion jam.
 Or, treat yourself to their subtly rich duck fat leeks and zesty steak tartare.

 Shake up your special occasion go-tos when you plan a romantic night on the town at Atomix.
 A romantic meal doesn’t always have to mean French fare or plates of truffles.
 Journey to the east when you secure a reservation at this Korean eatery.